orpheus/exp/system/README.md

 Note here the difference between the **system** and **domain** layer.
 A `Skiller` is a domain object, is a reference to a particular type of person captured in relation to our product.
 A `User`, on the other hand, is a system-related entity used for system-related operations like authentication and authorization.
-A `Skiller` does not care about permissions, just about the field related to its domain.
+A `Skiller` does not care about permissions, just about the fields related to its domain.
 A `User` needs to know about its permissions, its role, and the relevant domain fields.

 I call this package `system` and not `services`, `application`, or `tech` because I feel it brings the focus to a more